First batch of stimulus checks deposited over Easter weekend

 #IRS deposited the first Economic Impact Payments into taxpayers’ bank accounts today.
 We know many people are anxious to get their payments; we’ll continue issuing them as fast as we can.
 For #COVIDreliefIRS updates see: https://t.co/hEEWmgHA9V pic.twitter.com/2bSHOTjMAS— IRS (@IRSnews) April 11, 2020

-The $1,200 deposit was likely a surprise for those who received it a few days earlier than expected and the IRS says it will continue to roll out millions of additional checks over the next three weeks.
+The $1,200 deposit was likely a surprise to those who received it a few days earlier than expected and the IRS says it will continue to roll out millions of additional checks over the next three weeks.

 The first stimulus recipients are those who filed tax returns in 2018 or 2019 and received funds through direct deposit.